Yashvi-Sharma/CCSNscore/README.md

   "MODELS": ["Ia", "notIa"],             # Parallel binary classifiers to train "LOAD_TUNED_MODELS": false,            # Whether to use the tuned models or not FOR TRAINING (saved with BC_ prefix) "LOAD_WEIGHTS": false,                 # False to just use the tuned architecture, True to load the weights (FOR TRAINING ONLY)
+  "TRAINED_MODELPATH": {
+    "Ia": "trained_models/RT_Ia",
+    "notIa": "trained_models/RT_notIa"
+  },                                     # Path to the trained models for testing, one for each entry in MODELS

   "TYPE_COLUMN": "type",                 # Column name in the metadata csv that contains the transient type, delete this key or set it to "none" if type data is not available (real-time use).
 Use 'type' as default column name
   "LABELS": {